Using Embed Options

 Each Sketchfab membership plan offers different embed options.

 Additional options can be unlocked by clicking Upgrade Now in the Embed viewer pop-up (below) and upgrading your Sketchfab plan.

-Basic and Plus membership users can edit a number of options for their model in the Embed viewer pop-up.
+Basic membership users can edit a number of options for their model in the Embed viewer pop-up.
 Under the Appearance tab (above), you can set a Fixed Size, toggle on a Dark Theme, or use the BBcode format, instead of HTML.